 10. Work in a Tech Field

 This one requires a bit more experience than the others.
 If the flexibility to travel is very important to you, then consider acquiring skills in a tech field.
-Working certain tech jobs such as web design only require access to a computer.
+Working certain tech jobs such as web design only requires access to a computer.
 This makes them perfect for people who frequently travel.
 As long as you can access a computer, you’ll never be away from work!

-Exploring the world is an excellent way to learn about cultures and see an amazing thing.
+Exploring the world is an excellent way to learn about cultures and see amazing things.
 While the idea of taking off on a worldwide trip may sound enticing, you’ll have to figure out how it’s going to be financed.
 By picking up one of these skills, you’ll be able to go wherever you want and still earn a wage.

 Good article but I think it is not possible to work as a guide in foreign countries.
 For example, in Morocco, you cannot work as a guide if you don’t have authorization. some people can work as fake guides, but often they get into trouble with the police.